Swallowing Difficulty Cervicogenic dysphagia

 Swallowing difficulties: TMJ Involvement with cervical instability

-To examine effects of function in TMJ patients, the doctors looked at 178 TMJ/TMD temporomandibular joint dysfunction patients.
+To examine the effects of function in TMJ patients, the doctors looked at 178 TMJ/TMD temporomandibular joint dysfunction patients.

 - Of the 178 TMD participants, 99% reported at least one symptom or sign of oral stage dysphagia.